 Sónar Festival - June 18-20

-Sónar Festival is undergoing its biggest structural transformation in 2026.
-The event is abandoning the classic split between Sónar by Day and Sónar by Night.
-Now, the festival will be a continuous experience, held entirely at a single venue (Fira Gran Via) and accessible with a single ticket.
+Sónar Festival goes through its biggest structural transformation in 2026.
+The event drops the classic split between Sónar by Day and Sónar by Night and becomes a continuous experience, held entirely at Fira Gran Via.
+One of the new features is re-entry, letting you experience the festival at your own pace.

-Known as a pioneering event in music, creativity, and technology, Sónar 2026 will feature six stages (three indoor and three outdoor).
-Sónar+D, its innovation and digital art arm, will be integrated into the main festival with interactive installations.
+Known as a cutting-edge event in music, creativity and technology, Sónar 2026 will have six stages (three indoor and three outdoor).
+Sónar+D, dedicated to innovation and digital art, will be integrated into the main festival at Fira Gran Via and will also have its own venue at Llotja de Mar, in the center of Barcelona.

 Where: Fira Gran Via, Barcelona.